Skip to content

 • Modular model components: interchangeable cores, readouts, regularisers, and losses from openretina.modules, orchestrated through openretina.models.

-• Evaluation utilities: trained model evaluatino via openretina.eval.
+• Evaluation utilities: trained model evaluation via openretina.eval.

 Typical Training Workflow